 In this case, you will need to tighten the truss rod, adding tension to the neck and reducing the bow.
 Like a saddle adjustment, this should be done in small increments.

 Height Of Action

 The height of your guitar’s action is the distance from the string to the fretboard.
 Not only does this make a huge difference to the playability of your guitar, but it can also affect your guitar’s intonation.
 Excess action means the string needs to move further to contact the fretboard, and this can have a similar effect to bending a string, which intentionally alters pitch.

 A reduction in action height will almost certainly help with intonation issues, but remember, too little action height will result in fret buzz, particularly at the high end of the fretboard.

 If you find that you experience sharp intonation whenever you play, there is a good chance you are pressing too hard on the strings and bending them out of pitch as you do so.
+This is especially the case on an acoustic guitar where the thicker strings encourage people to play them too hard.
 If this is the case try to play with a lighter touch and see if it makes a difference.
 Reducing action height can help with this, too.